Regulation in the UK

 In addition, Ofcom’s acceptance of BT’s Undertakings under the Enterprise Act should over time allow regulation to be focused only where it is needed and rolled back elsewhere, delivering clarity and certainty to the whole telecommunications industry.

-This is the BT Vision EPG Policy which sets out the methodology for allocating listings for IP Channels on BT Vision and conforms to Ofcom’s Code of Practice on Electronic Programme Guides.
+This is the BT TV EPG Policy which sets out the methodology for allocating listings for IP Channels on BT TV and conforms to Ofcom’s Code of Practice on Electronic Programme Guides.